quickemu-project/quickemu/docs/quickemu.1.md

 :   Do not commit any changes to disk/snapshot.

 **--viewer \<viewer\>**
-:   Choose an alternative viewer. @Options: 'spicy' (default),
+:   Choose an alternative SPICE viewer. @Options: 'spicy' (default),
     'remote-viewer', 'none'

 **--width \<width\>**